Xilinx/Vitis_Libraries/database/docs/src/benchmark/compound_sort.rst

 Compound Sort
 =============

-Compound Sort example resides in ``L1/benchmarks/compound_sort`` directory.
+The compound sort example resides in the ``L1/benchmarks/compound_sort`` directory.

-This benchmark tests the performance of `compoundSort` primitive with an array of integer keys.
+This benchmark tests the performance of the `compoundSort` primitive with an array of integer keys.
 This primitive is named as compound sort, as it combines `insertSort` and `mergeSort`, to balance storage and compute resource usage.

-The tutorial provides a step-by-step guide that covers commands for building and running kernel.
+The tutorial provides a step-by-step guide that covers commands for building and running the kernel.

 Executable Usage
 ================

-* **Work Directory(Step 1)**
+* **Work Directory (Step 1)**

    The steps for library download and environment setup can be found in :ref:`l2_vitis_database`.
-For getting the design,
+For getting the design:

 .. code-block:: bash

    cd L1/benchmarks/compound_sort

-* **Build kernel(Step 2)**
+* **Build Kernel (Step 2)**

    Run the following make command to build your XCLBIN and host binary targeting a specific device.
-Please be noticed that this process will take a long time, maybe couple of hours.
+This process will take a long time, maybe couple of hours.

 .. code-block:: bash

    make run TARGET=hw PLATFORM=xilinx_u280_xdma_201920_3

-* **Run kernel(Step 3)**
+* **Run Kernel (Step 3)**

-To get the benchmark results, please run the following command.
+To get the benchmark results, run the following command.

 .. code-block:: bash